 If you’ve been exposed to coronavirus or are experiencing symptoms of COVID-19, getting tested is a good idea.
 You may also be required to get tested for school, work, or other purposes.
 Whatever the reason for getting tested, you probably want those results quickly.
 That’s where the rapid COVID test comes in.

 While the coronavirus vaccines are being rolled out, containing the virus is still a primary concern, and testing can be a key part of those efforts.
 It helps people take extra precautions when necessary, and protects the most vulnerable members of the population.
 Here we’ll cover where you can get a rapid COVID test, what other tests are available, and what you can expect from any test you get.

-- Many pharmacies, urgent care clinics, and doctor’s offices now offer rapid COVID testing, often without needing an appointment.
+- Many pharmacies, urgent care clinics, and doctor’s offices now offer rapid COVID testing, often without an appointment.

 - Rapid tests can give results within 15–30 minutes, but they’re not quite as accurate as PCR tests, which take longer.

 - A few FDA-approved at-home tests currently exist and some can be purchased online or in pharmacies.

 - If you have symptoms of COVID or have been exposed to someone with the virus, make sure you get tested.
 Let anyone you’ve been in contact with know if you test positive.

 Where can you get a rapid COVID test?

 Millions of coronavirus tests have been done in the United States, and hundreds of thousands of tests continue to be performed every day (Data, n.d.).
 That’s a far cry from the early days of the pandemic when it was nearly impossible to get your hands on a test.